zakissimo/Time4Salat/readme.md

 ## Why ?

 Because I found myself checking multiple times a day the mawaqit website.
 I always had my browser open, and it felt very inefficient.
-I'm also using a [tiling window manager](https://en.wikipedia.org/wiki/Tiling_window_manager) and can seemlessly integrate the output ofmy script in my bar.
+I'm also using a [tiling window manager](https://en.wikipedia.org/wiki/Tiling_window_manager) and can seemlessly integrate the output of my script in my bar.

 ![Qtile bar](./2022-06-13_14-31.png)